Tool Review - 2026

 Possible - server-side logs

-Yes — local execution
+No - local browser session execution

 What you can revoke